+Basic Needs Insecurity.
 The Office of the Dean of Students has gathered several resources in a centralized location to better support students who may be struggling with meeting their basis needs including food, housing, clothing, health, etc. The student assistance request form can also be found on their page for students to request assistance directly through the Dean of Students Office if they choose.
-Please refer to the link below for additional details.